Characters of the Uncharted series: Chloe Frazer

 Chloe Frazer is Nathan Drake's other love interest.
 She appears in the second video game, Uncharted 2: Among Thieves, and Uncharted 3: Drake's Deception.
 Claudia Black voices the character.
 Sophia Ali played Frazer in the 2022 live action film adaptation.
 Black's interactions with Drake's voice actor Nolan North played a large role in developing the character.

-In Uncharted 2: Among Thieves, Frazer begins as a business associate of Drake and Harry Flynn when a benefactor hires the group to steal an oil lamp from a Turkish museum.
+In Uncharted 2: Among Thieves, Frazer begins as a business associate of Drake and Harry Flynn, when a benefactor hires the group to steal an oil lamp from a Turkish museum.
 She and Drake had a romantic relationship sometime before the events of the game, which they covertly resume until Flynn betrays Drake and he ends up in a Turkish jail.
 Frazer bails him out and joins forces with Drake and Sullivan.
-She then begins traveling with Flynn and Lazarević, acting as a double agent, and discovers that they are after the fabled city of Shambhala and the Cintamani stone, seeking immortality.
+She then begins traveling with Flynn and Lazarević, acting as a double agent, and discovers that they are after the fabled city of Shambhala and the Cintamani Stone, seeking immortality.
 Although her loyalty is called into question multiple times over the course of the game, she chooses to help Drake defeat Lazarević in Shambhala.
-Her feelings for Drake are complicated, and she ends up voluntarily ending the relationship once she sees he is in love with Elena Fisher.
+Her feelings for Drake are complicated, and she voluntarily ends their relationship once she sees he is in love with Elena Fisher.

-Chloe returns in Uncharted 3: Drake's Deception, working with Drake, Sullivan and Charlie Cutter, acting as getaway driver during their initial confrontation with Katherine Marlowe's secret organization.
+Chloe returns in Uncharted 3: Drake's Deception, working with Drake, Sullivan and Charlie Cutter, acting as a getaway driver during their initial confrontation with Katherine Marlowe's secret organization.
 She travels to Syria in search of the treasured city of Ubar, but drops out of the mission to tend to Cutter after he breaks his leg and can't continue.

 While not appearing in Uncharted 4: A Thief's End, she is briefly mentioned at the start of the game, when Nathan reads a letter of hers stating that if Nate ever needs to return to treasure hunting, she is available.

-Chloe returns in the game Uncharted: The Lost Legacy as the main protagonist, where she partners with reformed Uncharted 4 antagonist Nadine Ross and Nate's brother Sam Drake in finding the Tusk of Ganesha in India's Western Ghats.
-Her backstory is also revealed when her father was an Indian treasure hunter who was killed by bandits while he was also in search of the Tusk.
+Chloe returns in the game Uncharted: The Lost Legacy as the main protagonist, where she partners with reformed Uncharted 4 antagonist Nadine Ross and Nate's brother Sam Drake in finding the Tusk of Ganesh in India's Western Ghats.
+It is revealed that her father was an Indian treasure hunter who was killed by bandits while also in search of the Tusk.

-Series writer Amy Hennig designed Frazer to act as a foil to Drake, as such, she acts to highlight various parts of his personality.
-She contrasts to other main characters, and is essentially a darker version of Drake, and the "bad girl" version of Fisher.
-Frazer is a professional thief, and often acts impulsively.
+Series writer Amy Hennig designed Frazer to act as a foil to Drake; as such, she acts to highlight various parts of his personality.
+She contrasts with other main characters, essentially being a darker version of Drake and the "bad girl" version of Fisher.
+Frazer is a professional thief and often acts impulsively.
 She looks out for herself above all other people.
 She is a strong female character, and is very sexually forward compared to other women in video games.
 Tom Cross of Gamasutra commented that she was perhaps a first in video games as a confident woman every bit the equal of the lead male character.